 Live in the orphanage compound with your fellow volunteers, your coordinator, and of course the kids!
 There is usually around 10 volunteers in your group and it’s like a big family here, so it gives you a chance to get really close to everyone.
 Fill up on fresh local dishes like rice, beans, plantains, pasta (even spaghetti!), and the juiciest fruits.
 Creole is spoken here, but you’ll also encounter some French as well if you want to practice that.

-Check out a what a typical day looks like for an ILP volunteer and can’t miss experiences in Haiti here.
+Check out what a typical day looks like for an ILP volunteer and can’t miss experiences in Haiti here.

 Spring Semester: Depart early January — return home the end of April.